ProkopK/PoreReax/README.md

 # PoreReax
-Tool for generating and analysing reactive pore simulations
+A tool for generating and analysing reactive pore simulations